GorvGoyl/Personal-Site-Gourav.io/content/blog/block-api-requests-chrome-extension/index.md

 <Img src={popup_warning} type="ss" caption="popup warning due to declarativeNetRequest permission" />

-Not all permissions show a warning popup to users.
+Not all permissions show warnings to users.
 See [list of permissions](https://developer.chrome.com/docs/extensions/mv2/permission_warnings/#permissions_with_warnings) that show warning.

 You can test which warnings are shown when developing the extension by following this guide: https://developer.chrome.com/docs/extensions/mv2/permission_warnings/#view_warnings